bgree13/example-site-repo/README.md

 ## Conclusion

-This setup provides a scalable and modular way to manage multiple site deployments with Ansible.
+This setup provides a way to manage multiple site deployments with Ansible whiles still having the ability to use the base Ansible structure.
 Each site has its own configuration, playbook, and role, ensuring a clean separation of concerns.
 Modify the repository structure as needed to fit your infrastructure requirements.